Home

 Solid State Drives (SSDs) have taken the computing world by storm!

-These drives are faster, more durable and more energy efficient than traditional (magnetic) hard drives.
+These drives are faster, more durable and more energy efficient than traditional (magnetic).

 Small laptops or notebooks (referred to as Netbooks) were the first recipients of these drives.